jackfoxy/urQL/docs/01-preliminaries.md

 ## Introduction

 A _first principles_ approach should guide the design and implementation of an Urbit RDBMS.
-The _urQL_ language, influenced by _The Third Manifesto_ (Date and Darwen), emphasizes composability and type safety.
+The _urQL_ language, influenced by _The Third Manifesto_ (Darwen and Date), emphasizes composability and type safety.
 The areas where SQL design was hurried or neglected in terms of theoretical considerations (like nullable columns) have been excluded or corrected, making urQL closer to the _Query Language_ that Codd and Date would have endorsed.

 An Urbit-native RDBMS implementation presents new opportunities for composability.
 Any desk's data is readily available for _mash up_ apps and _ad hoc_ queries, and every desk persisting data to an RDBMS already has search functionality built-in.